 - Outreach materials

-If you are a manufacturer and would like to participate in the program, email Gary Blais at firstname.lastname@example.org.You may need a PDF reader to view files on this page.
+If you are a manufacturer and would like to participate in the program, email Gary Blais at email@example.com.You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.